Max-Coderr/https-github.com-Max-Coderr/README.md

+import { createAvatar } from '@dicebear/core';
+import { lorelei } from '@dicebear/collection';

+const avatar = createAvatar(lorelei, {
+  seed: 'YourUniqueSeed', // Change this to get a different design
+  flip: true,
+  // Add more unique properties here
+});

+const svg = avatar.toString();
+// You can now display this SVG or save it as a file

 ### Hi there 👋 I'm MAX

 I am an aspiring backend developer focused on building scalable applications and working with databases.